klementtan/klementtan.com/_readings/effective-cpp.md

 * `static void* operator new(size_t size, void* ptr)`
 * Allow you to construct an object on the given address instead of allocating new memory
 * Used in vectors

+### Item 53: Pay attention to compiler warnings

+This item encourages you to pay attention to compiler warnings.

+### Item 54: Familiarize yourself with the standard library, including TR1.

+This item briefly covers the useful standard libraries.
+However, the segment on TR1 is not very relevant as the majority of TR1 is already in the c++ standards.

+### Item 55: Familiarize yourself with boost

+Briefly covers the different features of boost but I think the best way for you to familiarise yourself with boost is to use it in a project.